kwazunine/ActiveDirectoryDHCPNATPowerShellSrcript/README.md

 <br />
 <br />
 Naming the Server:  <br/>
-4. Launch 'System Properteries' to rename the server to 'DC' via Settings>System>About>Advanced System Settings.
-Click the 'Computer Name' tab and select 'Change'.
-Enter 'DC' into the 'Computer name' field and then click 'OK'.
+4. Launch 'System Properteries' via Settings>System>About>Advanced System Settings to rename the server to 'DC'.
+Click the 'Computer Name' tab, then select 'Change'.
+Enter 'DC' in the 'Computer name' field, then click 'OK'.
 Restart the server when prompted. <br />
 <img src="https://i.imgur.com/hZt8Ast.png" height="80%" width="80%" alt="Naming The Server "DC""/>
 <br />
 <br />